-Please make your marks like this: X Use dark black pencil or pen only THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR PROPOSAL(S) 1, 2, 3.
+Please make your marks like this: X

+MANAGEMENT RECOMMENDS A VOTE: FOR ON PROPOSALS 1, 2 AND 3

+Signature (and Title if applicable)

-1. PROPOSAL Election of Directors To vote for all directors mark here: 1.01 Scott A. Graeff 1.02 N. Leigh Anderson 1.03 Pamela Coe FOR YOUR VOTE WITHHOLD BOARD OF DIRECTORS RECOMMENDS 2.
-3. Approval, on an advisory basis, of the compensation of Luna's named executive officers.
-Proposal to ratify the appointment of Grant Thornton LLP as Luna's independent registered public accounting firm for the fiscal year ending December 31, 2021.
-FOR AGAINST ABSTAIN FOR FOR You must pre-register to attend the meeting online and/or participate at www.r rovyde ocs com/III NΔ
+1. PROPOSAL Election of Directors 1.01 Richard W. Roedel 1.02 Gary Spiegel FOR YOUR VOTE WITHHOLD MANAGEMENT RECOMMENDS 3.
+Approval, on an advisory basis, of the compensation of Luna's named executive officers.
+Proposal to ratify the appointment of Ernst & Young LLP as Luna's independent registered public accounting firm for the fiscal year ending December 31, 2022.
+FOR AGAINST ABSTAIN FOR FOR You must pre-register to attend the meeting online and/or participate at www.
 Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should sign.
-Trustees, administrators, etc., should include title and authority.
-Corporations should provide full name of corporation and title of authorized officer signing the Proxy/Vote Form.
+If held in joint tenancy, all persons should include title and authority.
+Corporations should provide full name of corporation and title of all Form. ld sign.
+Tr ustees, admir nistrators, etc